pydantic/pydantic/docs/internals/resolving_annotations.md

 class Foo(BaseModel):
     f: MyType
-    # Without the future import, equivalent to:
+    # Given the future import above, this is equivalent to:
     # f: 'MyType'